ZOMIN28/OSN-transmission_mini_CelebA/README.md

 # OSN-transmission_mini_CelebA

-The OSN-transmission Mini CelebA Dataset in "DF-RAP: A Robust Adversarial Perturbation for Defending against Deepfakes in Real-world Social Network Scenarios"
-## The OSN-transmission Mini CelebA Dataset in "DF-RAP: A Robust Adversarial Perturbation for Defending against Deepfakes in Real-world Social Network Scenarios"
+#### The OSN-transmission Mini CelebA Dataset in "DF-RAP: A Robust Adversarial Perturbation for Defending against Deepfakes in Real-world Social Network Scenarios"

 ### 1. Introduction